Gastove/doctopus/design-doc.markdown

 ## Pandoc

 Vendorizing pandoc would be the sweetest goddamn thing, and I have no idea how to do it.
 But [this dude](https://github.com/toshgoodson/pandoc-bin) apparently figured it out?
 IDEK.

+# Known Things that Need to Get Done

+Currently, we've made some headway in to a) filtering a directory for docs that match a predicate (currently markdown), b) converting that markdown to html, c) writing that out.
+This leaves.... some major pieces left to go after.

+1. **Setting up an HTTP server and Routes** -- This involves roughly one easy part and one hard part.
+The easy part is the HTTP server; the much harder part is exposing routes and responding to requests.
+When this task is done, it should implement some version of this workflow: `Incoming request received -> appropriate document loaded -> appropriate document returned`.
+2. **HTML Parsing / Templating ** -- It's not clear that every tool will produce consistent HTML -- and it sure would be nice for a Doctopus page to have a consistent look.
+3. **Solidify the clone / parse / store workflow** -- Pretty self-explanatory.
+This is, after all, the core thing that ties this all together.